Programeowr/PhysicsLens/README.md

 # PhysicsLens 🔭

 > AI-powered Free Body Diagram generator for physics students.
-Paste a Newton's Laws problem (or upload a photo) and get an instant, color-coded FBD.
+Paste a Newton's Laws problem (or upload a photo) and get an instant, color-coded Free body diagram.

 **Built for the AMD Slingshot Hackathon**